 Outside School – ensuring safer activities and environments whilst on educational visits.

-Our Deputy Designated Safeguarding Leads are Mrs R Wilkinson (Deputy Headteacher) and Mrs Danielle Martin (SENCo.) who both hold Level 2 Child Protection and other Safeguarding qualifications.
+Our Deputy Designated Safeguarding Leads are Mrs R Wilkinson (Deputy Headteacher) and Mrs Danni Martin (SENCo.) who both hold Level 2 Child Protection and other Safeguarding qualifications.

 Governors with direct responsibility for safeguarding in school are: